-The Homeland Security Minor provides a survey of the issues in Homeland Security through the lens of the history of terrorism with applied courses supporting theoretical study in the discipline.
-While the focus of study is the responsibility of law enforcement in Homeland Security, other disciplines such as Intelligence analysis, terrorism & law enforcement response will be covered.
+The Homeland Security Minor is most appropriate for students in public safety disciplines wishing to enhance their credentials in this important and growing area of study.
+Students in health, engineering tech-nologies, legal studies, or business may also benefit from this minor.
+The course of study provides a survey of the issues in Homeland Security through the lens of the history of terrorism with applied courses supporting theoretical study in the discipline.
+While the focus of study is the responsibility of law enforcement in Homeland Security, other disciplines will find the topics interesting and timely.